TinaMor/bc-10-Twitter-Sentiment-Analysis/README.md

 Navigate to the Twitter Sentiment Analysis folder and install dependencies:

-      pip install -r requirements
+      pip3 install -r requirements.txt

-   NOTE: For operating systems where Python 3 is not default, you might have to to do this:
+If the pip3 is not installed, please install it from your Package Manager.
+It is generally called

-       pip3 install -r requirements
+        python-pip

 To run the application:

         python3 main.py

 If Python3 is default in your setup:

         python main.py

-_THAT'S it._
+_THAT'S it!_

 You will be greeted by this screen